VesnaBozic/git-commands/README.md

 > a line starting with ***@@*** tells us where the changes are being made

+> we can use to compare the state of files with changes in the stagind area

+> -r means compare to a particular revison

+> HEAD always means last commit

+> HEAD~1 - means commit before last commit and so on

+> git diff -r HEAD path/to/file

 ## How we save save changes that are in the staging area?

 ```bash